jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 ### Moving Around Other Creatures

 You can move through a nonhostile creature’s space.
 In contrast, you can move through a hostile creature’s space only if the creature is at least two sizes larger or smaller than you.
-Remember that another creature’s space is [[difficult terrain]] for you.
+Remember that another creature’s space is [[4.
+Resources/_Gameplay/CombatRef/Difficult Terrain]] for you.

 Whether a creature is a friend or an enemy, you can’t willingly end your move in its space.